sgizemmazi/sgizemmazi/README.md

 ⚡ Framework & Libraries: ReactJS, Next.js, Angular, Tailwind CSS, Bootstrap.
 📱 Responsive and user-friendly interface development.
 👥 Sustainable and scalable UI solutions in teamwork.

+## 🎯 My Goals
+✨ To continue learning new technologies in the frontend field
+✨ To develop performance and user experience-focused web applications
+✨ To contribute to open source projects